shapeshed/jekyll.shapeshed.com/_posts/2011-07-06-instant-rails-dev-environments-with-tmuxinator-and-foreman.md

 ---
 layout: post
 title: Instant Rails dev environments with Tmuxinator and Foreman
-excerpt: How to start an entire development environment with a single command
+description: How to start an entire development environment with a single command
 categories:
 - Unix
 - Rails